 In May 2017 an important development was that I joined the Guild of One-Name Studies (GOONS), and immediately made use of their support for providing a safe archive for websites such as this.
 Hence, as from this date, there are now two copies of the website, as further explained at the bottom of the Home Page.

-Counting the numbers, the site now includes 20,885 Bostocks and 6,356 Bostwicks.
-The immediate future development will be to add more family trees so that all living Bostocks have a family tree to live in!
+Counting the numbers, the site now has 75 family trees, and includes 22,475 Bostocks and 6,856 Bostwicks.
+The immediate future development will be to add more family trees so that almost all living Bostocks have a family tree to live in!